The-LoneWolf/MyHackintoshEFI/README.md

 - sleep and wake up
 - i dout that ethernet does work, but it can work with different kext file.
+- NVIDIA graphics card. i work with iGPU on hackintosh